 - Take a few weeks off work, or work less.

+DO NOT eat for 4 hours before your treatment.
 If your stomach feels upset just before your treatment:

 If your stomach is upset right after radiation treatment: